HippoCampusRobotics/fav_docs/updating.rst

 ########

 Usually we anounce updates relevant for the class.
-Thus, you do not have to check for updates proactively.
+Thus, you do not need to check for updates proactively.

 #.
 Update the system packages